Guides to Help You Cover Indian Country and Indigenous Peoples

 Rob McDonald, communications director at the Confederated Tribes of the Salish and Kootenai who left a 15-year career working at daily newspapers, most recently, The Spokesman Review in Spokane, Wash., spoke to this at a panel I organized for the Society of Environmental Journalists 20th annual conference.
 Listen to Rob’s comments here.

 Speaking of the Society of Environmental Journalists, their diversity committee put together an outstanding Guide to Diversity in Environmental Reporting.
-Download the PDF (3.69 MB) or view, share and download here.
+Download the PDF (3.69 MB) or view, and share here.

 High Country News offers How to Tell Better Stories from Indian Country.